-- (a) The licensee shall develop, maintain, and implement a written plan to ensure that indoor and outdoor activities which include but are not limited to the following are provided for all children: - (1) Activities that require group interaction. - (2) Physical activities, including but not limited to games, sports and exercise. - (3) Leisure time. - (4) Educational activities, including attendance at an educational program in accordance with state law, and supervision of afterschool study as specified in Section 87078(d). - (5) Activities which meet the training, money management, and personal care and grooming needs identified in the children's needs and services plans, as specified in Section 87068.2(b)(3) through (5). - (b) Each child who is capable shall be given the opportunity to participate in the planning, preparation, conduct, cleanup, and critique of planned activities. - (c) The administrator or facility manager, or his or her designee, shall: - (1) Allow a child to participate in age or developmentally-appropriate extracurricular, enrichment, cultural, and social activities.
+- (3) Physical activities, including but not limited to games, sports and exercise. - (4) Appropriate use of unstructured leisure time; - (5) Educational activities, including attendance at an educational program in accordance with state law, and supervision of afterschool study as specified in Section 87078(d); - (6) Educational services and remediation; - Activities which meet the training, money management, and personal care, grooming needs, and any other independent living skills identified in the children's needs and services plans, as specified in Section 87068.2(b)(3) through (5); - (8) Pre-vocational or vocational counseling; - (9) The development of community support systems for children to maximize utilization of non-mental health community services and other resources; and - (10) Use of the residential environment to assist children in the acquisition, testing, and refinement of community living and interpersonal skills. - (b) Where appropriate, the certificate holder may contract with and supervise a volunteer program to assist with, or expand, mental health treatment services and scheduled activities required pursuant to this Section. - (c) Each child who is capable shall be given the opportunity to participate in the planning, preparation, conduct, cleanup, and critique of planned activities, - (d) The administrator or facility manager, or his or her designee, shall: - Allow a child to participate in age or developmentally-appropriate extracurricular, enrichment, cultural, and social activities.